carpedm20/awesome-hacking/README.md

  * [Hack The Box](https://www.hackthebox.eu) - a free site to perform pentesting in a variety of different systems.
  * [Webhacking.kr](http://webhacking.kr/)
  * [0xf.at](https://0xf.at/) - a website without logins or ads where you can solve password-riddles (so called hackits).
+ * [fuzzy.land](https://fuzzy.land/) - Website by an Austrian group.
+Lots of challenges taken from CTFs, ranging from web to lots of other stuff.
  * [Gruyere](https://google-gruyere.appspot.com/)
  * [Others](https://www.owasp.org/index.php/OWASP_Vulnerable_Web_Applications_Directory_Project#tab=On-Line_apps)